-We just love this quirky asymmetric succulent planter from Hester van Overbeek's latest book, Making Concrete Pots, Bowls and Platters.
-If you're knew to crafting with concrete then check out Hester's top tips, but don't panic - this is a good beginner's concrete project to try as the sides of the planter are very thick so you're unlikely to have any cracks or breakages!
+We just love this quirky asymmetric succulent planter from Hester van Overbeek's Making Concrete Pots, Bowls, and Planters.
+If you're new to crafting with concrete then check out Hester's top tips, but don't panic–this is a project for beginners as the sides of the planter are very thick so you're unlikely to have any cracks or breakages!

 How to make an asymmetric succulent planter